bmcmahen/portfolio/content/blog/introducing-sancho/index.md

 #### Sancho is built with Typescript, Emotion and React.

 Sancho is fully typed because it's built with Typescript.
-Even your theme is typed which ensures that you only access a value that exists on your theme object.
+This means that your theme is typed which ensures that you only access a value that exists on your theme object.

 ```jsx
 /** @jsx jsx */